setareA/ezshop/Deliverables/DesignAssessmentDocument.md

 ***Possible changes to consider regarding fat and tangle:***

-**Fat:** ezshop.it.polito.ezshop.data.EZShop class is considered a fat class.
+**Fat:** ezshop.it.polito.ezshop.data.EZShop class has a fat measure eqaul to 219.
 The reason is that we implemented all the logic inside this class.
 (Except working with the database which is done through Repository classes)

 **Solution:** Besides from "repository" package we could consider another package called "Service", and create service classes for "User", "Customer", "Product", and "BalanceOperation" separately.
 The logic of each part would be done inside the corresponding class and then Ezshop class (the current fat class) would call the required methods from the "service" package.